mbocquet/postgrey/README.md

     - hosts: servers
       roles:
-        - mbocquet.postgrey
+        - postgrey

 or

     - hosts: servers
       roles:
-        - { role: mbocquet.postgrey, x: 42 }
+        - { role: postgrey, x: 42 }

 if any variables comes in the future for this role.